BD2KGenomics/dcc-ops/README.md

 * Have the subdomains 'auth', 'metadata', and 'storage' point to the same Elastic IP ('auth.example.com', 'metadata.example.com', and 'storage.example.com' and 'example.com' all resolve to the same Elastic IP)

 #### Make your S3 Bucket
-* On the AWS console, go to S3 and create a bucket.
+* On the AWS console, go to S3 and create 3 buckets: one for redwood-storage, one for redwood-backups, and one for the action service.
-* Assign it a name.
-Keep note of the name given to it.
+* Assign them a unique name.
+Keep note of the name given to each of them.
 * Get the S3 endpoint.
 It dependent on your region.
 See [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for the list.

 #### Create an AWS IAM Encryption Key